 Del Norte County, California Property Taxes

-Median Del Norte County effective property tax rate: 1.06%, slightly higher than the national median of 1.02%.
+Median Del Norte County effective property tax rate: 1.06%, significantly higher than the national median of 1.02%.

 How are property taxes in Del Norte County calculated?